 Other (Schedule 9)

 Schedule 9 – Other shall present the Contractor’s total firm fixed maximum price for Other goods and Services.
-This schedule captures prices for those items which do not directly correspond to other defined price schedules, including but not limited to third party services.
+This schedule captures prices for those items which do not directly correspond to other defined price schedules, including but not limited to automated test tools.
 Schedule 9 defines price by SFY.
 All indirect costs associated with Other goods and Services must be encompassed within this set of line items.

+Schedule 9 also requires the identification of AWS Infrastructure as a Service (IaaS) Resources required to support an automated test tool in the CalSAWS environment.
+A portion of Schedule 9 indicates the required additional resources the Contractor needs for the Consortium to procure based on its proposal.
+The prices associated with AWS IaaS Resources are not reflected in the overall price summary in Schedule 1 – QA Services Price Summary by SFY.

+Bidders are also instructed to include pricing for up to 25 CalSAWS resources to access and use the automated test tool during the Base Contract period.

 Volume 3A and Volume 3B – Confidential or Proprietary Portions Redacted Proposals – Optional